Construction of Sparse Suffix Trees and LCE Indexes in Optimal Time and Space: Introduction

 In order to achieve these results, we develop a new algorithm that, for any given parameter $b \ge \Omega(\log^2 n)$, constructs a so-called $\tau$-partitioning set of size $\Oh(b)$ with $\tau = \frac{n}{b}$.
 This result is of independent interest.

-We note that another natural model for inputs is often applied for string algorithms, which actually better reflects the reality: the input string is packed in memory in such a way that one can read in $\Oh(1)$ time any $\Theta(\log_\sigma n)$ consecutive letters of the input packed into one $\Theta(\log n)$-bit machine word, where $\{0,1,\ldots, \sigma-1\}$ is the input alphabet.
+We note that there is another natural model where the input string is packed in memory in such a way that one can read in $\Oh(1)$ time any $\Theta(\log_\sigma n)$ consecutive letters of the input packed into one $\Theta(\log n)$-bit machine word, where $\{0,1,\ldots, \sigma{-}1\}$ is the input alphabet.
 In this case the $\Oh(n)$ construction time is not necessarily optimal for the sparse suffix tree and the LCE index and one might expect to have $\Oh(n / \log_\sigma n)$ time.
 As was shown by Kempa and Kociumaka~\cite{KempaKociumaka}, this is indeed possible for LCE indexes in $\Oh(n / \log_\sigma n)$ space.
-It remains open whether one can improve our results for the $\Oh(b)$-space construction in this setting; note that the lower bound of~\cite{Kosolobov} does not hold in this case since it assumes that every input memory cell contains only one letter.
+It remains open whether one can improve our results for the $\Oh(b)$-space construction in this setting; note that the lower bound of~\cite{Kosolobov} does not apply here due to its assumption of single-letter input memory cells.

 \subparagraph{Techniques.} The core of our solution is a version of locally consistent parsing developed by Birenzwige et al.~\cite{BirenzwigeEtAl}, the so-called $\tau$-partitioning sets (unfortunately, we could not adapt the more neat $\tau$-synchronizing sets from~\cite{KempaKociumaka} for the deterministic case).
 It was shown by Birenzwige et al.~that the $\Oh(b)$-space construction of a sparse suffix tree or an LCE index can be performed in linear time provided a $\tau$-partitioning set of size $\Oh(b)$ with $\tau = \frac{n}{b}$ is given.
 We define a variant of $\tau$-partitioning sets and, for completeness, repeat the argument of Birenzwige et al.~with minor adaptations to our case.
 The main bulk of the text is devoted to the description of an $\Oh(b)$-space algorithm that builds a (variant of) $\tau$-partitioning set of size $\Oh(b)$ with $\tau = \frac{n}{b}$ in $\Oh(n\log_b n)$ time provided $b \ge \Omega(\log^2 n)$, which is the main result of the present paper.
 In comparison Birenzwige et al.'s algorithm for their $\tau$-partitioning sets runs in $\Oh(n)$ \emph{expected} time (so that it is a Las Vegas construction) and $\Oh(b)$ space; their deterministic algorithm takes $\Oh(n\log\tau)$ time but the resulting set is only $\tau\log^* n$-partitioning.
 Concepts very similar to partitioning sets appeared also in~\cite{RobertsEtAl,SchleimerWilkersonAiken}.